EitanElbaz/ReactGrandTour/README.md

 Use ReactGrandTour to give  your users a quick tour around your application.
 Highlighting core features and screen regions along the way.

 > Disclaimer.
 Safari does not support smooth scrolling to dom elements yet, so scrolling happens immediately.
 Other browsers which do support smooth scrolling to dom elements gently scroll between each step.
+>
+> Modals which track fast moving objects have also been slowed down in Safari because it cannot handle rapidly repositioning dom elements smoothly.

 ## Demo